 If you ever forget what a term means and need clarification, you can jump back to this page for the definition.

-Here are important terms you'll come across when you research email marketing basics for your business:
+Here are important terms you'll come across as you explore and research email marketing basics for your craft business:

 Communicating with a group of people who have expressed interest in hearing from you via email.
 People choose to subscribe to your newsletter, and you provide information relevant to your business and your subscribers' interests.